-- Use the correct form and schedules.
-Non-affiliated corporations operating solely in Alaska are encouraged to use the short form, Form 6020.
-All other corporations (except oil and gas corporations) must use the standard Form 6000.
-Oil and gas corporations must file Form 6100 or Form 6150. - 2) File with the correct taxpayer name.
+- Avoid common tax return preparation errors by filing the tax return through Revenue Online.
+It is quick and easy.
+Revenue Online also has other benefits, including real-time access to your account and convenient payment options. - 2) File with the correct taxpayer name.
 If the Alaska taxpayer is a member of a federal consolidated group, then the name on the Alaska return will often be different than the name on the federal return.
-See specific instructions on page 10 regarding taxpayer identification.
+See specific instructions on page 8 regarding taxpayer identification.
 Unless the corporation changed its name, enter the name as it appeared in the prior return.
-If the name on this return is different from the name reported on the prior return, then complete question 4 of Schedule B (Form 6000 only). - 3) The water's edge combined reporting method is mandatory in Alaska for all corporations except oil and gas corporations.
+If the name on this return is different from the name reported on the prior return, then complete question 4 of Schedule B. - 3) The water's edge combined reporting method is mandatory in Alaska for all corporations except oil and gas corporations.
 A separate-company tax return is not permitted.
-(See "Combined Report" and "Unitary Group or Unitary Business" on page 7.) - 4) Provide the name and phone number of a contact person who can answer any question that the DOR may have regarding the return.
+(See "Combined Report" and "Unitary Group or Unitary Business" on pages 5 and 6, respectively.) - 4) Provide the name, email address, and phone number of a contact person who can answer any question that the DOR may have regarding the tax return.
 This must be an officer or employee who is authorized to answer any such questions.
 Generally, the DOR cannot discuss taxpayer information with an outside party unless there is a Power of Attorney.
-(See "Paid Preparer Authorization" on page 6.) - 5) If this is a consolidated Alaska return, then you must complete Schedule B, listing all members of the Alaska consolidated group, except the taxpayer listed on page 1.
+(See "Paid Preparer Authorization" on page 4.) - 5) If this is a consolidated Alaska return, then you must complete Schedule B, listing all members of the Alaska consolidated group, except the taxpayer listed on page 1.
 Do not list all members of the federal consolidated group, unless all of those corporations have nexus in Alaska.
 The requirement for Schedule B is not fulfilled by attaching federal Form 851 data. - 6) If this taxpayer and one or more other Alaska taxpayers are included in a consolidated federal return, these same taxpayers must file a consolidated Alaska return, if they are part of the same unitary group. - 7) Attach a schedule as required by the forms.
 Schedules providing detail, by company, are required as explained in the instructions.
 Attaching complete schedules will ensure a valid filing and prevent unnecessary correspondence with the DOR.
 Be sure that attached schedules are properly referenced and agree to the totals reported on the form. - 8) Attach a copy of the signed federal income tax return of the taxpayer as filed with the IRS.
 If the federal income tax return was electronically filed, you must attach a copy of the signed appropriate federal Form 8453 or Form 8879.
 Do not attach a pro-forma return.
-Send only the portions of the federal return specified in the instructions on page 6 if the federal return exceeds 50 pages.

-9) To avoid interest and penalties, pay any tax due within two and one-half months of the tax year-end and file the return within 30 days of the due date for the federal return.
+Send only the portions of the federal return specified in the instructions on page 5 if the federal return exceeds 50 pages. - 9) To avoid interest and penalties, pay any tax due within two and one-half months of the tax year-end and file the return within 30 days of the due date for the federal return.
 Note that the thirty days may or may not correspond to the 15th day of the following month.